dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Gave FTI Unit Testing Framework training to the rest of the developers
   - Enabled sending message back to the parent dialog box
-  - Passed FTIDllInfo information to the python interpreter
+  - Passed FTIDllInfo information to the Python interpreter
   - Implemented importGeometry

 ## 2022-01-13